 In 2007, significant refurbishment work was carried out to establish the current layout and services provided from the school site.
 One end of the site houses a local authority Children’s Centre whilst the other end forms the front entrance of the school with an administration department and additional hall.
 The school is spacious and very well equipped with a large library, an ICT suite, a computing curriculum suite, additional teaching bases and three spacious halls.
 All teaching spaces are fitted with digital projectors, Visualisers and a lap top with internet connection.
 The CC4 server significantly enhances IT capabilities across the school.

-Quality first teaching and additional support ensures that all groups of children make excellent progress and quickly acquire new vocabulary and language skills in English to enable them to access the curriculum.
+The following ethnic groups represent 75% of our school community: White British (22%), White Other (18%), Bangladeshi (15%), Pakistani (13%) and Black African (8%).
+Quality first teaching and additional support ensures that all groups of children make good or better progress and quickly acquire new vocabulary and language skills in English to enable them to access the curriculum.

 Our school motto, Respecting One Another, is very important to us.
 It underpins all aspects of our work and permeates school life on a daily basis.
+It is a very clear expectation for all members of our school community.
 As a result, our children behave well within a harmonious learning community and all members of our community are valued and respected.

-Partnership with parents is key to our success and we continue to develop our work in this area.
-Before and after school care for children has been available to parents for a fee for several years.
+Partnership with parents is key to our success and we are committed to continuing to strengthen the partnership between home and school.
 Our full time Parent Support Adviser plays a vital role in building links with parents and providing support to our children and their families.

-The school works in close partnership with other schools in the PACE Trust and the local authority and continually strives to improve the learning environment, education and opportunities for all of our children.
+The school works in close partnership with the local authority, other schools in the PACE Trust, as well as other professional organisations, as we continually strive to improve the learning environment, education and opportunities for all of our children.